joriswitstok/emission_line_fitting/README.md

 ### <a name="Cloning"></a>Cloning

 First, obtain and install the latest version of the code, which can be done via `pip`.
-Alternatively, you can clone the repository by navigating to your desired installation folder and using
+You can clone the repository by navigating to your desired installation folder and using

 ```
 git clone https://github.com/joriswitstok/emission_line_fitting.git